Jet Moto (video game): Reception

-Jet Moto received varied reviews among critics, with the PC version averaging 75% and the PlayStation version averaging 78.9% at gaming aggregator GameRankings.
+Jet Moto received generally positive reviews among critics, with the PC version averaging 75% and the PlayStation version averaging 78.9% at gaming aggregator GameRankings.
 Due to the game's popularity it was re-released on Sony's budget line, PlayStation Greatest Hits, in August 1998.

 The game was most often criticized for its controls and unusual physics, which some reviewers said never feel quite right no matter how long the game is played.
 Both a Next Generation critic and Air Hendrix of GamePro likened the overall sensation to riding through an atmosphere made of molasses.
 The controls, along with the opponent AI, contributed to some reviewers concluding the game had an excessively high degree of difficulty.
 However, the grappling feature was praised for its innovation and for adding greater depth to the challenge.

 Several reviewers commented that the graphics are highly uneven, looking impressive in some points and embarrassingly poor in others.
 GameSpot's review of the PC port praised the 3Dfx support.

 Several reviewers praised the soundtrack to the game.
 Mark Cooke of Game Revolution said the spy film-like title screen music in particular both sounded cool and was appropriate for the game.
 The surf guitar was a strong point for Electric Playground's Victor Lucas, who cited it as one of the best video game soundtracks of 1996.
 GameSpot reviewer Shane Mooney also praised the energy of the soundtrack.
 Air Hendrix said that though the menu music is decent, the in-game music is weak.